 Cedar Creek Inn, located across the street from the mission, is known for its cozy decor.
 In warmer weather, be sure to sit outside on the patio, but if that’s not possible, you’ll still enjoy the indoors complete with a large stone fireplace.
 Locals rave about the chicken papaya salad.

 This cozy space is within walking distance of both the mission and the historic district.
 Family owned and operated, there’s a nice selection of both wines and beers at Five Vines along with a rotating menu of salads, flatbreads, and sandwiches.
 But they are especially known for their house-made soups, so be sure to order a cup accompanied by warm bread.

 How To Get To San Juan Capistrano

-Driving is definitely the most popular way to get to San Juan Capistrano, and fortunately, the city has made parking plentiful and affordable.
+San Juan Capistrano is a small city in South Orange County surrounded by the communities of Mission Viejo, Dana Point, and San Clemente.
+Driving is definitely the most popular way to get here, and fortunately, the city has made parking plentiful and affordable.